 Chapter 2 describes the UCL methods for full data sets without ND observations as incorporated in ProUCL 3.0 Technical Guide.
-Computation of a $(I-\alpha)100\%$ UCL of the population mean depends upon the data distribution.
+Computation of a $(1 - \alpha)100\%$ UCL of the population mean depends upon the data distribution.
 Typically, environmental data are positively skewed, and a default lognormal distribution (EPA, 1992) is often used to model such data distributions.
 The H-statistic-based Land's (Land, 1971, 1975) H-UCL of the mean is used in these applications.
-Hardin and Gilbert (1993), Singh, Singh, and Engelhardt (1997, 1999), Schultz and Griffin (1999), and Singh, Singh, and Iaci (2002b) pointed out several problems associated with the use of the lognormal distribution and the H-UCL of the population AM.
-In practice, for lognormal data sets with high standard deviation (Sd), $\sigma$ , of the natural log-transformed data (e.g., $\sigma$ exceeding 2.0), the H-UCL can become unacceptably large, exceeding the 95% and 99% data quantiles, and even the maximum observed concentration, by orders of magnitude (Singh, Singh, and Engelhardt, 1997).
+Hardin and Gilbert (1993), Singh, Singh, and Engelhardt (1997, 1999), Schultz and Griffin (1999), and Singh, Singh, and Iaci (2002b) pointed out several problems associated with the use of the lognormal distribution (Sd), $\sigma$ , of the natural log-transformed data (e.g., $\sigma$ exceeding 2.0), the H-UCL can become unacceptably large, exceeding the 95% and 99% data quantiles, and even the maximum observed concentration, by orders of magnitude (Singh, Singh, and Engelhardt, 1997).
 This is especially true for skewed data sets of sizes smaller than n < 50-70.